polonez-byte-112/Querto/README.md

-This project is a build using MVVM architecture.
+This project is a build using MVVM architecture connected to Room Database

 <br /><br/>